‘Xi Jinping, step down’: China protests spread to more cities

-Angry protesters in China are calling for Xi Jinping to step down as president in rare shows of dissent that have spread to more cities as a result of frustration against the government’s zero-Covid policies.
+Angry protesters in China are calling for Xi Jinping to step down as president in rare shows of dissent that have spread to more cities, including Shanghai and Beijing, and universities as a result of frustration over the government’s zero-Covid policies.

 Around 300 protesters gathered at Middle Urumqi road in Shanghai on Saturday to pay tribute to the victims of a major apartment block fire that killed 10 people in Urumqi on Thursday night.
 Some social media accounts have suggested residents couldn’t leave their homes during the fire because of Covid-19 control measures.